-Annual Pension = Membership between 1 April 2009 and 31 March 2015 x final pensionable pay 60 No automatic lump sum, however members can choose to take part of
+Annual Pension = Membership between 1 April 2009 and 31 March 2015 x final pensionable pay ÷ 60

-No automatic lump sum, however members can choose to take part of their pension pot as a lump sum.
+No automatic lump sum, however, members can choose to take part of their pension pot as a lump sum.

 Membership after April 2015

 If you are in the main section of the Scheme 1/49th of your pensionable pay plus revaluation amounts are added to your pension account each year.
 When you retire your total annual pension is payable as worked out in Alice's example on page 15.